-How Can Waters Kraus & Paul Help Victims of Asbestos Exposure?
+How Can Waters Kraus Paul & Siegel Help Victims of Asbestos Exposure?

 While corporations were aware of the dangers of asbestos as early as the 1930s, many ignored the risk and continued to expose their workers to the deadly mineral without adequate protection.
 After these workers were occupationally exposed, they would unknowingly return home covered in asbestos fibers – their families would become exposed when shaking the deadly fibers off clothing to do laundry.
 Sadly, diseases caused by asbestos, such as pleural mesothelioma, can affect both the workers who were directly exposed and families of the workers who were exposed to the fibers carried home on clothing.

-Waters Kraus & Paul is a mid-sized plaintiffs’ firm dedicated to holding companies responsible for failing to adequately protect workers and their families from asbestos exposure.
+Waters Kraus Paul & Siegel is a mid-sized plaintiffs’ firm dedicated to holding companies responsible for failing to adequately protect workers and their families from asbestos exposure.
 The firm’s asbestos attorneys have decades of experience pursuing pleural mesothelioma lawsuits, and will fight to ensure you get the compensation you deserve.
-If you have been diagnosed with a disease caused by asbestos exposure, such as pleural mesothelioma or lung cancer, email or call 800.226.9880 to see how the asbestos attorneys at Waters Kraus & Paul can help you seek justice.
+If you have been diagnosed with a disease caused by asbestos exposure, such as pleural mesothelioma or lung cancer, email or call 800.226.9880 to see how the asbestos attorneys at Waters Kraus Paul & Siegel can help you seek justice.